 - sleeping in a strange position or in a cold room

 You can often treat a tension headache with over-the-counter pain relievers, as well as preventive treatments like acupuncture, meditation, and cognitive behavioral therapy.

-According to the Genetic and Rare Disease Information Center (GARD), cluster headaches are extremely painful, marked by severe pain that gets worse over a period of 5-10 minutes, and lasts for up to three hours.
+According to the Genetic and Rare Disease Information Center (GARD), cluster headaches are extremely painful, marked by severe pain often behind your left or right eye that gets worse over a period of 5-10 minutes, and last for up to three hours.
 They pop up in bursts (or clusters), and you can get them up to eight times a day for weeks at a time (usually 6-12 weeks).
-They can bring along other issues, like facial swelling or drooping, nasal dripping, and other symptoms at or near the site of the pain, reports GARD.
+They can bring along other issues, like facial swelling or drooping, nasal dripping, and other symptoms at or near the site of the pain.

 What causes cluster headaches?
 Scientists aren’t sure.
 But, according to Mayo Clinic, they might have to do with your body’s sleep clock.
 Men, smokers, and alcohol users are more likely to get cluster headaches, but they can also be genetic.